vivo1310/vivo-portfolio/content/about.md

 ============

-A programming enthusiast, a fast learner, and a team player who is looking for a junior UI/UX Designer or Front-end Developer role in an exciting company.
+A programming enthusiast, a fast learner in problem solving, and a team player who is open for Frontend/Fullstack Engineer role in an exciting company!

-I'm a Vietnamese based in Singapore.
 Beside school and work, I occupy my time for cooking, dancing, vlogging and music producing.
 I love art, I love enjoying it and I love making it.

 Education